microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 The placeholders in experiment.yaml, flow.flex.yaml, init.json and env.yaml will be replaced in the same way as in local execution.

-To ensure clarity and avoid naming conflicts, it's important to follow a specific naming convention for secrets used in this project.
+To ensure clarity and avoid naming conflicts, it's important to follow a specific naming convention for secrets used in this template.
 When defining secrets for connections, such as API keys, the secret name should be qualified with the connection name.
 This helps to distinguish between secrets used for different connections.
 The naming convention for connection secrets is as follows:

 <CONNECTION_NAME>_API_KEY